lyori6/find-me-pet/docs/ai-Integration.md

 	•	Display: Update the recommendation area in the UI once the response is received.
 	•	Cache: Store the new recommendation in local storage until the user’s inputs change.

-OpenAI API Parameters & Considerations
+## OpenAI API Parameters & Considerations
-	•	Model: Use gpt-3.5-turbo for a balance of cost and performance.
+- **Model**: Using `gpt-4o-mini` for improved recommendation quality while maintaining reasonable cost
-	•	Max Tokens: Limit to around 150 tokens for concise recommendations.
+- **Max Tokens**: Limited to around 200 tokens for concise recommendations
-	•	Temperature: Set to ~0.7 to allow creative yet focused outputs.
+- **Temperature**: Set to ~0.7 to allow creative yet focused outputs
-	•	Error Handling: Ensure graceful degradation if the OpenAI API fails or returns an error.
+- **Error Handling**: Ensures graceful degradation if the OpenAI API fails or returns an error

 Security & Best Practices
 	•	API Key Security: Keep your OpenAI API key secure on the backend (Vercel environment variables) and never expose it to the frontend.